Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Introduction

-Thus, section \ref{structure-F2} will be dedicated to studying the structure of primitive words in $\F_2$, and more specifically to understand the redundancy of primitive subwords within a primitive word in $\F_2$.
+Section \ref{structure-F2} is intended to establish some results about primitivity in $\F_2$.
+It will be dedicated to studying the structure of primitive words, and more specifically to understand the redundancy of primitive subwords within a primitive word in $\F_2$.
 One of the main ideas that will by highlighted and exploited is that if a primitive subword is found somewhere in a primitive word of $\F_2$, it can be found everywhere.
 More precisely, in definition \ref{def-wi} and proposition \ref{wi}, we explain how to decompose $\gamma$ (or maybe a cyclic permutation of $\gamma$) as a concatenation of primitive subwords for different scales, which will correspond to the successive steps in the continued fraction expansion of the slope of $\gamma$ (for the reader unfamiliar with these notions, they are recalled in the beginning of section \ref{structure-F2}).
-Then, in lemma \ref{magic-len}, we prove that for every primitive word $\gamma \in \F_2$, there exist some specific lengths, such that each subword of $\gamma$ of one of these lengths is "nearly" primitive, in the sense that it is so up to changing its last letter.
+Then, in lemma \ref{magic-len}, we prove that for every primitive word $\gamma \in \F_2$, there exist some specific lengths, such that each subword of $\gamma$ of one of these lengths is "nearly" primitive, in the sense that it is so up to changing its last letter. \\

-In section \ref{length-path}, we establish a lower bound on the length of a path in a $\delta$-hyperbolic space which stays "far away" from a geodesic.
-The main result of this section is proposition \ref{long_ext_banane}. \\

-Let us now explain what are the key ideas of the main step of the proof, which states (proposition \ref{uniform-neighborhood}) that the quasi-geodesics $\tau_\rho(L_\gamma)$ stay "close" to the axis of $\rho(\gamma)$.